raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 		return some_list
 	```

-- Try your new recursive quicksort funtion by calling it:
+- Try your new recursive quicksort function by calling it:

 	```python
 	print(my_quicksort(some_list))